 Our ability to deliver products and services to our partners and our customers, service our loans and otherwise operate our business and comply with applicable laws depends on the efficient and uninterrupted operation of our computer systems and data centers, as well as those of our partners and third-party service providers.
-These computer systems and data centers may encounter service interruptions at any time due to system or software failure, natural disaster or other reasons.
-In addition, the implementation of technology changes and upgrades to maintain current and integrate new systems may also cause service interruptions, transaction processing errors and system conversion delays and may cause our failure to comply with applicable laws, all of which could have a material adverse effect on our business.
+These computer systems and data centers may encounter service interruptions at any time due to system or software failure, extreme weather, natural disaster or other reasons.
+In addition, climate change may exacerbate certain of these threats, including the frequency and severity of weather-related events and other natural disasters, The implementation of technology changes and upgrades to maintain current and integrate new systems may also cause service interruptions, transaction processing errors and system conversion delays and may cause our failure to comply with applicable laws, all of which could have a material adverse effect on our business.